The 7Ps of The Marketing Mix: Streamline your Strategy

 Promotion involves telling a compelling brand story that resonates with consumers, guiding them to consider your offerings.
 Effective promotional strategies achieve various goals, from elevating brand recognition to driving sales and revenue.
 Addressing key questions sets the stage:

-• Where is your audience able to find you?
+Where is your audience able to find you?
 Online or in a physical store?

-• Does seasonal impact influence your business?
+Does seasonal impact influence your business?

-• What is your brand personality and how does it shape your messaging and design?
+What is your brand personality and how does it shape your messaging and design?

-• How do competitors promote themselves?
+- How do competitors promote themselves?
 A SWOT analysis helps here.

 5. Physical Evidence

+For consumers to truly be comfortable with you, to complete a purchase, remain loyal and advocate for your brand, they need to be confident that you’re legitimate and worth their time.
 To create a well-crafted strategy that ensures you offer great customer support, be sure to deliver products and receipts efficiently and reliably, and provide a customer experience that is seamless across each and every touchpoint.

 6. People

-People, in the marketing mix, refers to anyone directly or indirectly involved in the business side of the enterprise.
+People in the marketing mix, refers to anyone directly or indirectly involved in the business side of the enterprise.
 That means anyone involved in selling a product or service, designing it, marketing, managing teams, representing customers, recruiting and training.

 It’s critical to the success of your brand, and the satisfaction of your customers, that everyone who represents the company (including the chatbots) is polite, professional, knowledgeable and fully trained.
 Employees need to be able to solve the problems that customers have, so as a business, you need to offer training, good working environments and anything that will safeguard the contentment of your employees.